and one of them goes home and hangs himself...

 Young boys and girls are frolicking.
 Dad is smiling as he watches the game, and Mom is cheerfully making dinner.
 Then, before we know it, we're learning it's an ad for a plunger.

-ad type is one that is known in the propaganda community as "transfer".
+The Feel Good ad type is one that is known in the propaganda community as "transfer".
 Basically, viewer sees or hears X (such as a young boy playing with puppies), viewer sees or hears Y (such as hearing a man talk about a really smooth soft drink), and viewer will equate X with Y regardless of whether or not they're similar.
-Such is the Feel Good
+Such is the Feel Good.

-Also the number one reason people ask: Yes But What Does Zataproximetacine DO
+Also the number one reason people ask about side effects.

 Food and Drinks

 - This trope reaches its logical conclusion with Blue Bell Ice Cream: "Blue Bell tastes just like the good old days".